Thinstation/thinstation/README.md

 1. Download the DevStation Installer from the ThinStation [Website](https://www.thinstation.org/TS-7.0.0-Installer-1130.iso)
 2. Boot the installer on your system.
 3. Follow the prompts to:
+    - Collect credentials.
     - Partition the disk.
     - Download the DevStation image.
     - Install the image to the appropriate partitions.
+    - Setup the build environment.
-4. Once installed, reboot into the DevStation environment.
+5. Once installed, reboot into the DevStation environment.

 ## Getting Started